 The mean temperature in Norway is increasing

 In recent years, the mean temperature in Norway has generally been higher than normal.
 The exception was 2010, which was one of the coldest years since 1900.
-The highest temperatures were recorded in 1934, 1990 2006 and 2011, with 1.8 °C above average.
-In 2013 the temperature was 1°C above average.
+The highest mean temperature was recorded in 2014 with 2,2 °C above average.
+Other years with high averages are 1934, 1990 2006 and 2011, with 1.8 °C above average.

 In the Norwegian Arctic, deviations from the average are greater than in the rest of the Norway.
 The largest deviation measured on Svalbard since 1920 was in 2006, when the average annual mean temperature was as much as 5°C above normal.
 The second highest deviation was measured in 2012.
 Over the past 50 years the annual mean temperature in Svalbard has increased by 3.2°C.

 Higher temperatures lead to less snow and ice.
 In 2012, a record level of ice melt was recorded in the Arctic.
 There has never been so little ice cover since satellite measurements started in 1979.